 Other transport companies’ may have different policies, so be sure to check your onward journeys.

 Please check our separate guidance on mobility aid scooters.

-Please note that by fully folding, we mean a cycle that has small wheels and folds in more than one place.
-At present, we do allow larger cycles with a single folding point, as long as they are easily carried.
+Please note that by fully folding, we mean a bike that has small wheels and folds in more than one place.
+At present, we do allow larger bikes with a single folding point, as long as they are easily carried.

 Peak hour trains are the following (Monday through Friday, excluding Bank Holidays):

 - On trains due to arrive in London, Brighton or Kensington Olympia between 7:00 a.m. and 10:00 a.m.

 - On trains departing London, Brighton or Kensington Olympia between 4:00 p.m. and 7:00 p.m.

 We do make exceptions if your journey is entirely within a less crowded part of our network.
 Download our cycle policy map to see if your journey falls within an unrestricted green zone.

 There are times when our services see heavy use outside of peak hours.
 If a train is especially crowded and cycle spaces are already occupied, we may need to refuse access to non-folding bicycles.
 This is to protect the safety and comfort of all our passengers.

 If we can’t let you board because there’s no room for your bike, our staff will help you find another train.